Commodore 64: Sound

 The SID chip has three channels, each with its own ADSR envelope generator and filter capabilities.
-Ring modulation makes use of channel no. 3, to work with the other two channels.
-Bob Yannes developed the SID chip and later co-founded synthesizer company Ensoniq.
-Yannes criticized other contemporary computer sound chips as "primitive, obviously ... designed by people who knew nothing about music".
-Often the game music has become a hit of its own among C64 users.
-Well-known composers and programmers of game music on the C64 are Rob Hubbard, Jeroen Tel, Tim Follin, David Whittaker, Chris Hülsbeck, Ben Daglish, Martin Galway, Kjell Nordbø and David Dunn among many others.
-Due to the chip's three channels, chords are often played as arpeggios, coining the C64's characteristic lively sound.
+Ring modulation makes use of channel three to work with the other two channels.
+Bob Yannes developed the SID chip and, later, co-founded the synthesizer company Ensoniq.
+Composers and programmers of game music on the C64 include Rob Hubbard, Jeroen Tel, Tim Follin, David Whittaker, Chris Hülsbeck, Ben Daglish, Martin Galway, Kjell Nordbø and David Dunn.
+Due to the chip's three channels, chords are often played as arpeggios.
 It was also possible to continuously update the master volume with sampled data to enable the playback of 4-bit digitized audio.
-As of 2008, it became possible to play four channel 8-bit audio samples, 2 SID channels and still use filtering.
+By 2008, it was possible to play four-channel 8-bit audio samples and two SID channels and still use filtering.